How is the ACT scored?

 ACT Math Scoring

-To get the Math section score, your raw score is calculated.
-The maximum raw score you can get for this section is 60, as the total number of questions in this section is also 60.
+The maximum raw score you can get for the Math section is 45, as the total number of questions in this section is also 45.
 After your raw score is calculated, it is then converted to a scaled score of 1-36.

 The reporting categories for this section are: